stffffn/hugo-blog/content/posts/2023-06-19-how-to-trigger-ios-login-autofill-for-a-local-react-project.md

   - frontend
 ---

-I once had to debug a problem for a React project that was a side effect of the iOS autofill login.
+I once had to debug a problem for a React project that was a side effect of the automatic iOS login autofill.
 Triggering the iOS autofill for a locally running React project wasn't quite straightforward, so I wanted to document my findings in this blog post.

 ## tld;dr